 Faculty/staff members with a verified NU telephone number can enroll by phone.
 If you would like an HCC staff member to call your NU telephone number to enroll, please email email@example.com with a time you will be available.

 YubiKey devices are currently a one-time cost of $22 from HCC, or can be purchased from Yubico and added in-person at either HCC location.
 Purchasing a YubiKey from HCC must be done via a University cost object transfer (HCC cannot accept cash or credit cards).
 Please bring the cost object number with you if possible.
 YubiKeys are available from the Union Bookstore at UNL for a one-time cost of $25 each.
+Note that YubiKeys are configured for HCC's Duo, and not for general YubiCloud or U2F use.

 Example login using Duo Push